-Professional Writing Emphasis
+Professional Writing Concentration

-The professional writing emphasis prepares dietitians to communicate nutrition information effectively and to advance within their field.
-Students may select from a variety of professional writing courses that will equip them with the advanced skills required to create compelling proposals and grants, informational manuals, brochures, newsletters, dynamic web text, technical documents for health professionals, peer reviewed articles for academic journals as well intriguing articles that translate scientific information for consumer newspapers and magazines.
+The professional writing concentration prepares dietitians to communicate information effectively and to advance within their field.
+Students may select from among a variety of professional writing courses that will equip them with the advanced skills required to create compelling proposals and grants, informational manuals, brochures, newsletters, dynamic web text, technical documents for health professionals, peer reviewed articles for academic journals as well intriguing articles that translate scientific information for consumer newspapers and magazines.

-Track II: Dietetic Internship Track Mission of the Dietetic Internship
+Track II: Dietetic Internship Mission of the Dietetic Internship

-The mission of the Dietetic Internship is to strengthen the academic background of interns and to provide quality experiences in a generalist program that enhance professional excellence.
-The combination of graduate course work along with the experiential component sets an example for the process of lifelong learning that is necessary for dietitians to be at the forefront of dietetic practice.
+The mission of the Dietetic Internship is to strengthen the academic background of interns and to provide quality experiences in a generalist program with a concentration in disease prevention and health promotion.
+The combination of graduate course work along with the experiential component sets an example for the process of lifelong learning that is necessary for dietitians to excel as practitioners.